Building from our long history

 Following the First World War, an organization that would become known as International Student Service (ISS) worked to provide for the basic needs of post-secondary students in post-war Europe.
 Student committees on campuses in dozens of countries raised funds, collected clothing and books, and demonstrated their solidarity with students in desperate need.

 During the 1930s, ISS continued to provide material assistance to students coping with natural or artificial-made calamities, as well as aiding Jewish and other refugees fleeing oppression in Germany, Austria and Czechoslovakia.
-ISS gained a solid reputation for its study tours, seminars, work camps and conferences.
+ISS gained a solid reputation for its study tours, seminars, workshops and conferences.
 In 1939, a group of students and professors formed the first Canadian committee of ISS at the University of Toronto and, in 1948, the first annual International Seminar was offered to Canadian students.

 In 1950, ISS changed its name to World University Service in order to reflect the involvement of the whole university community as well as a shift in the focus of relief and rehabilitation operations from Europe to the Middle East and Asia.
 In 1957, World University Service of Canada (WUSC) was incorporated as a non-profit, non-governmental organization based in Toronto.